- Student Life

 It is recommended that all first-time in college students be assessed for the need for developmental education.
 Cut scores for placement into specific college credit classes are defined by SBE Rule 6A-10.0315.
 Placement of transfer students will be based on the official evaluation of credit earned at previous colleges; testing may be required.

 Any situation requiring an appeal, other than disciplinary or academic dishonesty, should be addressed as soon as possible in a non-confrontational manner.
 If the situation involves classroom policy or grades, the student should contact the instructor.
-Problems involving refunds and/or exceptions from college procedures should be addressed with the campus Associate Provost.
-Appeal forms, as well as additional information regarding the appeal process, are available through the campus Associate Provost.
+Problems involving refunds and/or exceptions from college procedures should be addressed with Dr. Sharon Cronk-Raby, Associate Dean, STEM and Business.
+Appeal forms, as well as additional information regarding the appeal process, are available through her office and online.
 Appeals will only be accepted within two years from when the student took the course.

 See the Student Appeals Section of the Handbook for more information.